peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public static int FlagOverflow = 16;

-Signals that the result is non-zero and the exponent is higher than the highest exponent allowed.
+Signals that the result is nonzero and the exponent is higher than the highest exponent allowed.

 <a id="FlagRounded"></a>
 ### FlagRounded